withcenter/fireflow/README.md

 # Known Issues

+## Push notification and back navigation

-- There is [an issue regarding the push notification](https://github.com/FlutterFlow/flutterflow-issues/issues/228).
+There is [an issue regarding the push notification](https://github.com/FlutterFlow/flutterflow-issues/issues/228).
 This bug produces an error on back navigation when the app is opened by tapping on the push message.

+## [cloud_firestore/permission_denied] The caller does not have permission to execute the specified operation.

+Most of the time, it really causes problems.
+But in a few cases, it is designed to produce permission errors while it is working fine.

+For instance, in the `ChatRoomMessageList` widget of fireflow,

+The chat room for 1:1 chat will be created in `initState` asynchronously while the app queries to read the messages in the ListView widget.

+The app will first read the chat messages before the chat room exists.
+But to read chat messages, the chat room must exist.
+This is why there is a permission error.
+The permission error may appear in the console, but still it works fine.
+This permission error may not appear always.

+[cloud_firestore/permission_denied] happens often when the app is listening to some documents and suddenly user login status changes.
+For instance, the app is listening to a chat room and the user suddenly leaves the chat room.
+And it would be best if the app handles all the [cloud_firestore/permission_denied] exceptions nicely, but in some cases (or in many cases) it is just okay with the permission exceptions.